 The school reserves and retains the right to modify, eliminate or establish school district policies, rules, regulations and student handbook provisions as circumstances warrant, including those contained in this handbook.
-Students are expected to know the contents of the handbook and comply with it.
+Students are expected to be familiar with the contents of the handbook and comply with it.